santi1110/bd-dynamodb-query-querying-books-read-with-limit/README.md

 The unit tests in `BookDAOTest` are set-up with a mock database so that you can test your methods offline.
 The `main()` method is set-up in `BookApp` so that you can connect to the real BooksRead table and test your methods that way.

-When you've finished writing your code and testing, make sure rde workflow `dynamodbquery-prework-querywithlimit` is passing and push.

 HINTS:
 * [I can't seem to get the next items that match the query, help!](./hints/hint-01.md)